My Response To The CES Letter

 CES Letter Introduction

-Okay let’s start with Jeremy’s CES Letter “Introduction” page.
+Let’s start with Jeremy’s CES Letter “Introduction” page.

 “Thank you for responding to my grandfather’s request to answer my concerns and questions and for offering your time with me.
 I appreciate it.